TelepathicGrunt/Bumblezone/README.md

 <h2 id="config" style="color: #b76a00;"><strong>HOW CAN I CONFIGURE THIS MOD?</strong></h2>
 <p>&nbsp;</p>
 <p>&nbsp;</p>
-<p><span style="font-size: 14px;">&nbsp; &nbsp;To reach this mod's config file, go into the config file and find the Bumblezone config files.
+<p><span style="font-size: 14px;">&nbsp; &nbsp;To reach this mod's config file, go into the serverconfig folder in the world's save folder and find the Bumblezone config files.
 The config is applied to all worlds at once so keep that in mind!
+The mod compat config will be in the regular config folder next to the mod folder because it has to be loaded much earlier.
 However, some of the configs for this mod are in JSON so you just need to make a datapack to override those settings.
+In fact, some block tags used in this mod can be used to blacklist modded combs from being imported into the dimension!
 Here's the files the datapack can override:&nbsp;https://github.com/TelepathicGrunt/Bumblezone/tree/master/src/main/resources/data/the_bumblezone</span></p>
 <p><span style="font-size: 14px;">&nbsp;</span></p>
 <p><span style="font-size: 14px;">&nbsp; There are several config options currently for the mod.
 Some affects the dimension and lets you control how bright the fog is (forge config), what the movement factor of the dimension is (JSON config), and whether exiting the dimension will always place you back at Overworld instead of previous dimension you came from (forge config).
 Many other configs lets you customize the Wrath of the Hive effect so you can change how long it lasts, how far bees has to be to be angered and boosted, how strong the effects given to bees are, whether Wrath of the Hive can be triggered outside The Bumblezone, show particles of the effect, or just turn off the effect completely.
 Lots of options!
 Take a look at the in-game config and JSON files and let me know if there's any config option that would be super helpful for you to have with this mod. :)</span></p>
 <p>&nbsp;</p>